karma4u101/lift-jquery-module/README.md

 In your build system
 --------------------

-For example in build.sbt add dependancy on
+For example in build.sbt add dependency on

     "net.liftmodules" %% "lift-jquery-module" % (liftVersion+"-X.Y.Z-SNAPSHOT")

-Wher *X.Y.Z-SNAPSHOT* is the module version.
+Where *X.Y.Z-SNAPSHOT* is the module version.

 In bootstrap.liftweb.Boot
 -------------------------